andrewsilber/progit/en/02-git-basics/01-chapter2.markdown

 ### Initializing a Repository in an Existing Directory ###

-If you’re starting to track an existing project in Git, you need to go to the project’s directory and type
+If you’re starting to track an existing project in Git which is NOT YET PART OF A REPOSITORY, you need to go to the project’s directory and type

 	$ git init

 This creates a new subdirectory named `.git` that contains all of your necessary repository files — a Git repository skeleton.
 At this point, nothing in your project is tracked yet.
 (See *Chapter 9* for more information about exactly what files are contained in the `.git` directory you just created.)

+Note that this should not be done if you are getting yourself set up to work with a reponsitory which already exists somewhere.
+In that instance, you would use git clone (see below).

 If you want to start version-controlling existing files (as opposed to an empty directory), you should probably begin tracking those files and do an initial commit.
 You can accomplish that with a few `git add` commands that specify the files you want to track, followed by a commit: